The all-new Hyundai Ioniq electric car will have its India debut at the 2018 Delhi Auto Expo.

 – Smart Cruise Control

-The Korean automaker has confirmed that the new Ioniq plug-in hybrid car will make its India debut at the 2018 Auto Expo in Delhi.
-The launch will happen by mid-2018.
+Speaking to media, Hyundai officials confirmed that the new Ioniq electric car will make its India debut at the 2018 Delhi Auto Expo in February.
+The launch will happen in late 2018.
 We will update you as soon as Hyundai divulge any information on the same.

 |Minimum||Rs 35 lakh|